ad6025b/survey_sdk/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the project's LICENSE file.

-Thank you for contributing to Survey SDK!
+Thank you for contributing to Activity SDK!